Monetary Damages in Wrongful Death Cases

 Speak with a Lawyer

 If you believe that you have a wrongful death claim based on the loss of your loved one, contact an experienced attorney today.
 The amount of time you have to file a legal action, and the type of damages you should ask the court to award you and your family, will vary depending on the specific laws of your state.
-A knowledgeable lawyer can help you sort out your options.
+A knowledgeable personal injury lawyer can help you sort out your options.